Knowing how to build a sales funnel from scratch is crucial for any business looking to drive conversions and maximize revenue.

 In the interest stage, you already have the attention of the prospects.
 You should aim to provide valuable information at this stage that can help them make a decision in your favor.

-You can use the following content ideas for it:
+You can incorporate the following content ideas:

 For instance, Starbucks created an incredible promo video, “A Year of Good” celebrating kindness from employees and customers alike.

-Image Source: YouTube
+Image via YouTube

-Decision stage
+Decision Stage

 In the decision stage, you need to give your leads a reason to buy your products.
 The objective of this stage is not just to generate interest but more sales.